Self-Employment Tax Calculator

 Self-employment tax is the Social Security and Medicare tax paid by people who work for themselves.
 It's 15.3% of net self-employment earnings (12.4% Social Security + 2.9% Medicare).
 You must pay it if you earn $400 or more in net self-employment income.
 This covers both the employer and employee portions that W-2 workers split with their employer.

-How is self-employment tax calculated for 2025?
+How is self-employment tax calculated?

 First, multiply your net self-employment income by 92.35% (0.9235) to get your taxable SE earnings.
-Then apply 15.3% — 12.4% for Social Security (on earnings up to $176,100 in 2025) and 2.9% for Medicare (no cap).
-If your income exceeds $200,000 (single) or $250,000 (married filing jointly), an additional 0.9% Medicare tax applies.
+Then apply 15.3% — 12.4% for Social Security up to the current annual wage base and 2.9% for Medicare with no cap.
+If your income exceeds the applicable Additional Medicare threshold, an extra 0.9% Medicare tax can apply.

 Can I deduct half of my self-employment tax?